Michael A. Hess: Personal life

-Hess's birth mother became pregnant at age 18 at a local carnival by a man named John who worked for the post office.
+Hess's birth mother Philomena Lee became pregnant at age 18 at a local carnival by a man named John who worked for the post office.
 She was disowned by her father and sent to Sean Ross Abbey, a mother and baby home for unwed mothers, which was operated by the Sisters of the Sacred Hearts of Jesus and Mary in Roscrea, County Tipperary, Ireland.

 After she gave birth to Hess, she was able to be with her child until she was 22 and he was three while living in the abbey.
-As was common practice in Ireland at the time, the nuns sold him to the American couple, Ardo Michael “Doc” Hess and Marjorie “Marge” Lane.
+As was common practice in Ireland at the time, the nuns sold him to the American couple, Ardo Michael "Doc" Hess and Marjorie "Marge" Lane.
 Lee did not know where her son was sent by the nuns after she left the Abbey after being pressured into signing the adoption papers.

-Hess grew up in the Midwest and was raised in a Catholic family.
+Hess grew up in the American Midwest and was raised in a Catholic family.
 He graduated from the University of Notre Dame in 1974 and earned a J.D. degree at George Washington University.

 Hess made three visits to Ireland to try to find his mother but was unsuccessful in persuading the nuns to divulge any information.
-He requested that his ashes be buried at Roscrea in the hope that his mother would be able to find his grave.
+He requested that his ashes be buried at Roscrea in the hope that his mother would be able to find his grave, which she eventually did.
 Hess never learned who his mother was.

 He died from complications of AIDS, although this was not mentioned at the memorial service held for him.
 Hess' partner for the last 15 years of his life was Steve Dahllof.
 Dahllof credited the book The Lost Child of Philomena Lee with "about a three out of 10, in terms of accuracy", while the movie Philomena, "in accuracy of spirit, is 10 out of 10."